fieldmaps/adm0-generator/README.md

 | :----------------------------------------------------: | :----------------------------------------------------: |
 | ![](https://img.fieldmaps.io/adm0-template/wld_03.png) | ![](https://img.fieldmaps.io/adm0-template/wld_04.png) |

 **Intersection:** Lines are polygonized into an adm0 layer suitable for intersecting with land.
 Points are joined by location to add attribute information.
-Since polygon-polygon intersections are a very costly spatial operation, only land polygons with internal boundary divisions are used here to save time.
+Since polygon-polygon intersections are a very costly spatial operation, only land polygons with internal boundary divisions are used here for efficiency.
 Islands wholly contained within an adm0 polygon are added afterwards in a quick operation.

 |                     ADM0 Polygons                      |                  ADM0 Lines & Points                   |
 | :----------------------------------------------------: | :----------------------------------------------------: |